Balaaabduljalil/NLP-news-classification/README.md

 pip install -r requirements.txt
 ```

+- Hyper-parameter search

-After completing the installation, we can run parameters search or training of sk-learn models as follows
+After completing the installation, we can run parameters search or training of sklearn models as follows

 ```
 # Params search for SVM